-While the MCA is aware that GO's dominant position has been somewhat challenged since the last market review in 2006, where the incumbent operator had enjoyed 100% control of the market, there is however evidence to suggest that during the timeframe of this review it can continue to strongly influence the competitive market conditions for its competitors and customers.
-Barriers to market entry associated with economies of scale and scope, vertical integration, sunk costs, and barriers to switching continue to hold back new entrants from competing at par with GO plc., especially in the absence of regulation.
-Barriers to switching, on the other hand, neutralize countervailing buyer power which in turn reinforces the incumbent's market position.
+Whilst the MCA is aware that GO's dominance has been somewhat challenged since the last market review in 2006, where the incumbent operator had enjoyed 100% control of the market, there is however evidence to suggest that during the timeframe of this review it can continue to strongly influence the competitive market conditions for its competitors and customers.

 In the 2009 review the MCA had proposed that the retail fixed access markets were tending towards competition with the main arguments being that new entrants have managed to join the market via wireless networks, and that through wholesale regulation market entry was possible within the short term.
-The MCA had also observed a decline in the market share of GO as a result of increased competition from Melita plc.
+The MCA had also observed a heavy decline in the market share of GO as a result of increased competition from Melita plc.
 The MCA therefore expected that new market entrants would continue to erode the market power of GO plc. and as a result the market will continue to evolve into a competitive one.